Online selective conformal inference: adaptive scores, convergence rates and optimality: Convergence rates

-The error function $\Pi_{\cC_t,S_t}$ can take various forms in specific cases, and this will be explored in depth in Sections~\ref{sec:baoselect}~and~\ref{sec:leadingcases}.
-To provide already some intuition here, consider the probably easiest case of a time-constant $X$-oriented selection $S_t(x,q)=S(x)$ and of a regression model (see \eqref{regression:model} below) with true conditional mean and variance functions $\mu(x)$ and $\sigma^2(x)$, respectively.
+The error function $\Pi_{\cC_t,S_t}$ may take various forms depending on the setting; these will be explored in depth in \S~\ref{sec:baoselect} and \S~\ref{sec:leadingcases}.
+To provide some intuition, consider the most straightforward case of a time-constant, $X$-oriented selection $S_t(x,q)=S(x)$, and a regression model (see \eqref{regression:model} below) with true conditional mean and variance functions $\mu(x)$ and $\sigma^2(x)$, respectively.
 Then using the adaptive score \eqref{regressionVadaptive} with estimator $\hat{\mu}_t(x)$ and $\hat{\sigma}^2_t(x)$ depending on the past $\mathcal{F}_{t-1}$ gives